dixie-chick/US_Insurance_Premiums_Analysis/README.md

 **Implications**:
 - Region has almost no correlation with insurance costs, thus we drop it from our model
 - Though number of children and sex also have small correlations, we decide to keep both variables

-## GitHub

-### Communication Protocols
-- Class Zoom meetings to discuss progress (Monday, Wednesday 7-9pm PT)
-- Slack channel for quick messaging
-- Other Zoom meetings as needed for discussions and group work

 ## Machine Learning Model
 - The dataset is put into the Pandas notebook under insurance_cleaned.csv